hpc/charliecloud/doc/tutorial.rst

   $ ch-run --gid 903 /var/tmp/hello.sqfs -- id
   uid=901(charlie) gid=903(nerds) groups=903(nerds),65534(nogroup)

-However, this doesn't affect access.
+However, this doesn’t affect access.
 The container process retains the same GIDs from the host perspective, and as always, the host IDs are what control access::